jaydenchen17/ppfrontend/index.md

 # How Our Program Works

 First we will have you calculate your daily calorie maintenence about, by inputting your age, weight, height, gender, and activity level.
 We will store this information with your user in our backend.
+Then we will use this information to create a plan based on your goals and your diet.
+If you want to lose weight we will suggest foods and excersizes thats more cardio based to help you acheive your fitness goals.